Lemon Springs (Victoria)

-Lemon Springs or Lemon Springs Bushland Reserve is a 1400-acre property situated 15km south of Kaniva, Victoria, Australia, in the municipality of West Wimmera Shire Council.
-It is known as the biggest toxic dumpsite found in Australia.
+Lemon Springs or Lemon Springs Bushland Reserve is a 1400-acre property situated 15 km south of Kaniva, Victoria, Australia, in the municipality of West Wimmera Shire Council.
+It was the site of the biggest toxic dumpsite found in Australia.

 History and environment

 Lemon Springs' native name is Gnalp, which means "Spring" and the site was originally part of a larger property on the Glenelg river, with Pleasant Banks and Montana until the 19th century.

 In 1865, Lemon Springs was described as:A spring of fine fresh water about 16 miles N.N.E of Apsley, in the sandy plains in that district.
 Miocene underlying tertiary beds of sand and shale.Wildlife at Lemon Springs is rich and includes endangered cockatoos, echidnas, black wallabies and emus.

 Toxic Waste Dumping

 Beginning

 In August 2012, Graham Leslie White bought the 567-hectare property stating he would use it as a quad biking course for his family.

 White partnered with Bradbury Industrial Services after 2013, a waste recycling and remediation company, to offer a cheaper alternative for toxic waste producers and owners.

 While eight other places were found to stock waste in Tottenham, Epping and Campbellfield, the Lemon Springs property became the main destination for most of the toxic waste operated by the illegal partnership between White and Bradbury.
 Their operations were so important that they distorted the toxic waste disposal national market.

 In 2016 and 2017, Victoria Police reported White to EPA Victoria for his illegal chemical operations.

 In 2018, one of White's properties in West Footscray exploded and became a major industrial fire.